 Over time, this causes us to fall out of integrity with ourselves – especially if we’ve been rationalizing for a long time.
 Sometimes it’s hard to even know if we’re being our true selves.

-- Smile or laugh when you want to do the opposite
+- Smile or laugh when you feel the opposite

-- Say yes or no when you feel the opposite
+- Say yes or no when you want to do the opposite

 - Saying you’re fine when you’re really not